JoshuaW1990/comp150mob/README.md

 # comp150mob
-The aim of this project is to build an app named PocketCritic for Android smartphones.
+This repository contains the source code for PocketCritic, an album rating app for Android smartphones.